 Luckily, you can find some relief through acupuncture.
 Acupuncture, a Chinese medical practice in which needles penetrate the skin to stimulate targeted body areas, can help reduce nausea and alleviate your upset stomach.

 Unfortunately, physical symptoms are not the only signs of withdrawal at play.
 You may feel heightened levels of anxiety while going through withdrawal.
 Your mind may go into overdrive to the point where you feel paranoid.
 As the stress continues to build, you may feel irritable or moody.

 Because psychological symptoms can be just as debilitating as physical ones, it is important to address them.
 Yoga, which combines meditation, body positions, and breathing exercises, helps to alleviate the mental detox symptoms and promotes peace of mind.
-In addition, forest bathing, or the act of spending time in and embracing nature, can also help improve mood.
+In addition, forest bathing, or the act of embracing nature, can also help improve mood.

 Between the extreme mental and physical discomfort and your exhaustion, you may find that you cannot stay still for even a moment.
 Your body may shake beyond your control.
 You may even experience sleeplessness, and lots of tossing and turning, as you cannot sleep off the pain.

 How to Cope

 Turn on some music to help take your mind off your distress.
 Research has confirmed that listening to music at certain slower tempos can impact brain activity to create a sense of calm as well as relax the body’s muscles.
 There is a reason why they say “Music hath charms to soothe the savage beast.”